Spaghetoz/chat-app/README.md

 ### Run the frontend :
 1. Navigate to the /web folder: `cd web`
-2. And similarly, start the frontend using Docker compose: `docker compose up --build`
+2. And similarly, start the frontend using Docker compose: `docker-compose up --build`

 And open the web app on your browser at http://localhost:5173